marb61a/Course-Notes/Misc/SEO/Technical SEO.md

       - Site text is too small to read
       - Clickable elements have been placed too close together
       - Website content is larger than the screen viewing
-      - There are images with teext that cannot be read
+      - There are images with text that cannot be read
         - There should be alt tags available for all images
       - There are animations that convey meaning